davidventuri/udacity-ipnd/README.md

 Created a simple movie website with images and trailers, this project demonstrates knowledge of Object Oriented Programming.
 - HTML
 - CSS
-- Python classes and OOP
+- Python classes and Object Oriented Programming

 ### Stage 4: The Full Stack & Stage 5: Explore!
 [The final product](http://david-venturi-ipnd-notes.appspot.com/) (currently not optimized for mobile).
 Built a Python back end using Google App Engine, Jinja2 HTML templates, and a database to host a web page online and allow user comments.
 Demonstrated further understanding of JavaScript.